GenomeDK/genomedk-docs/docs/best-practices.rst

 .. danger::

-    To use Anaconda on the GenomeDK cluster you should put the following line in your the .bashrc file in your home directory:
+    To use Anaconda on the GenomeDK cluster you should put the following line in the :file:`.bashrc` file in your home directory:

     .. code-block:: bash